About the course

 The Disclosure and Barring Service (DBS) provides employers and other authorised organisations with details of an individual's convictions, cautions, police reprimands and warnings held on the Police National Computer.

 Suitable overseas conviction assessment (if applicable)

-*Verification of medical fitness
+Verification of identity, qualifications, medical fitness

 About the training provider